dixythomas/mercedes_benz/README.md

 # mercedes_benz_coding_challenge
-This repo is made to create a CI/CD piprline for a web scraper along with its unit tests
+This repo is made to create a CI/CD pipeline for a web scraper along with its unit tests